google/copybara/docs/reference.md

 ## feedback.finish_hook_context

 Gives access to the feedback migration information and utilities.
+This context is a concrete implementation for 'after_migration' hooks.

 #### Fields:

 Name | Description
 ---- | -----------
-console | Get an instance of the console to report errors or warnings destination | An object representing the destination.
+action_name | The name of the current action. console | Get an instance of the console to report errors or warnings destination | An object representing the destination.
 Can be used to query or modify the destination state effects | The list of effects that happened in the destination origin | An object representing the origin.
-Can be used to query about the state params | Parameters for the function if created with core.dynamic_feedback revision | Get the requested/resolved revision
+Can be used to query about the ref or modifying the origin state params | Parameters for the function if created with core.dynamic_feedback revision | Get the requested/resolved revision